is a webcomic by Kate Ashwin, the artist behind the now completed webcomic Darken

 - The city of Widdershins.
 The name is a direction (counterclockwise) which has certain important meanings in various religious and magical rites in the real world (mostly in that different groups assign different meanings to which direction you go in a ritual circle), but it also has a colloquial meaning about things going "backwards" or strange - and this is the most magically significant city in England, where things often do go rather strange.

 - Potentially Jack O'Malley, better known as Mal, who is forced to deal with Malforms (better known as Buggerups) and for whom the malforms seem to feel some kind of kinship or admiring regard, calling him "the omalley" and "the one that sees."
+He's also the "bad" (mal) one of the pair with Wolfe.

 - The Gula Hotel.
 Gula is the Latin term for Gluttony, by which the hotel is currently haunted/possessed.